davebenson/doom4-walkthrough/README.md

 ### Rich Get Richer

-This is useful is several Argent D'Nur fights.
+This is quite useful is several Argent D'Nur fights.

 Upgrade hint:  in Nightmare mode, getting up to full Armor is difficult, except when the Mega-Health powerup.
 There's a fairly easy way to do this in the Tablet Room if you mind dying 11 times.